Klosmi/WP-dev/WPDevNotes.md

 const rootEl = document.querySelector('#root')
 ```

-Now, we’ve selected the root element, and we’re ready to render our `h1` element inside it.
+Now, since we’ve selected the root element, we’re ready to render our `h1` element inside it.

 <br>

 Next, we need to tell React to treat the selected element as the **root element** of our application (the `<div id="root">`).
-To do this, create a variable called `root`.
+To do this, we create a variable called `root`.
 This variable will store the result of calling `ReactDOM.createRoot`, which takes the `rootEl` (the DOM element we selected earlier) as an argument:
 `const root = ReactDOM.createRoot(rootEl);`

   <br>

 Time to start rendering the page.
 Our `root` variable runs a function called `root.render()`.
 The `render` function is responsible for displaying an element on the page. *It accepts 1 argument — the element created by React*.
 Let’s pass in the `h1` variable.
 Now, the text `"Hello World!"` will be rendered on the page.
 Here’s the full code:

 ```